 Team success is critical to business success.
 Managers are responsible for forming and leading teams.
 Harvard Business School Professor Amy Edmondson has spoken about The End of Teams as We Know It.
 She states: “We’re going to have to get better at learning how to quickly relate to people we don’t know; learning how to trust them, learning how to share our knowledge, extract their knowledge, synthesize it, even though we come from very different backgrounds, different expertise areas and so forth.”
 The new manager needs to model effective team behavior.

 Resources for new managers

 The Five Dysfunction of a Team, by Patrick Lencioni

-The Five Behaviors of a Cohesive Team, a team assessment and training program
+The Five Behaviors Team Development, a team assessment and training program

 Our 6 Must Reads for First-Time Managers to Hit the Ground Running, First Round Review

 How New Managers Can Send the Right Leadership Signals, Harvard Business Review